 PPF scheme falls under the EEE (Exempt, Exempt, Exempt) tax category.
 This means a contribution made towards PPF is allowed as a tax deduction under section 80C of the Income Tax Act and the interest earned thereon is exempt under section 10(11) of the Act.

+There is no PPF interest rate calculation date.
 The interest in your PPF account is calculated every month but is credited at the end of the financial year i.e. 31st March of every financial year.
 You must check your PPF account balance after this day

 The interest is calculated on the lowest balance in the PPF account between the 5th day and the end of the month.